Surgery for pelvic organ prolapse

 In less than 1 out of 100 women who have anterior (front) vaginal wall repair surgery, the bladder or bowel are injured.
 Wound infections are possible too.
 Like after all forms of abdominal surgery, scar tissue may form and cause different parts of abdominal tissue to stick to each other.
 Known as an adhesion, this can lead to pain or digestive problems.
 Using synthetic mesh carries certain risks (see below).

-How effective is surgery for uterine prolapse?
+How effective is surgery for uterine prolapse (sacrohysteropexy, sacrospinous fixation and pectopexy)?

-After sacrocolpopexy to correct uterine (womb) prolapse, about 90 out of 100 women no longer have problems such as urine leakage and pain during sex – at least for some time.
+After sacrohysteropexy to correct uterine (womb) prolapse, about 90 out of 100 women no longer have problems such as urine leakage or pain during sex – at least for some time.
+But there's a risk of recurrence (the prolapse might come back): In about 20 out of 100 women, the womb either drops down again or bulges out of the vagina within two years of the procedure.

 What are the side effects of uterine prolapse surgery?

-There are now newer synthetic meshes that are said to cause fewer complications.
-But there hasn’t been much good research on them.
-Because of this, it's not yet possible to say which advantages and disadvantages they may have compared with using the woman’s own tissue in surgery.
-Medical societies currently recommend being cautious with synthetic meshes and only offering them to women who have a high risk of prolapse recurrence or who have already had a recurrence.
+There are now newer kinds of synthetic mesh that are said to cause fewer complications.
+But there's a lack of good research on them.
+Because of this, it's not yet possible to say which pros and cons they may have compared with using the woman’s own tissue in surgery.

 Baessler K, Christmann-Schmid C, Maher C et al. Surgery for women with pelvic organ prolapse with or without stress urinary incontinence.
 Cochrane Database Syst Rev 2018; (8): CD013108.